 One thing I love about the time we live in right now is that we have access to food from all over the world.
 We have access to ingredients from all over the world.
 It’s a really cool thing that we can make fusion foods but also honor where they come from.
 But it’s important to advance the conversation in food by saying you know what, hey, here’s an ingredient that when humus was invented we didn’t have, but now it’s here in 2018 and we can use this other spice and it happens to work.
 These two things might come from totally different parts of the world but if they taste good, why shouldn’t you eat it?

 HG: I have Molly on the Range in front of me and I just flipped to schnitzel bao with Sriracha mayo and sesame pickles, which is such a perfect fusion creation.
-What is your process, thought or otherwise, of creating a fusion recipe?
-Yours are so creative and specific—and they don’t seem to be completely random.
+What is your process, thought or otherwise, for creating a fusion recipe?

 MY: I think I’ve never felt the need to keep my Chinese ingredients in one part of the pantry and my Jewish ingredients in another part of the pantry.
 It’s always just been everything mixed.
 Everything is in my same cabinet.
 Growing up, I never had coloring books.
 I was always just encouraged to draw my own pictures on blank pages.
 And so I didn’t have this sort of preconceived notion that these flavors go with these flavors, and those techniques go with those techniques.
 It just is always what’s going to taste good together and that’s it.